 Interested in seeing more of our cancer research antibodies in action?
 The following three studies have successfully utilized different Atlas Antibodies products to suggest or identify new biomarkers for different cancers.

 1. IgG Fc binding protein (FCGBP) is downregulated in metastatic lesions and predicts survival in metastatic colorectal cancer patients (Yuan et al. 2021)

 In this study, IgG-binding protein and colorectal cancer biomarker FCGBP are downregulated with disease progression.
 Additionally, the authors observed the relationship between FCGBP expression and the clinical features of liver metastases of colorectal cancer, showing a connection with better outcomes for patients with liver metastasis.

-- This study utilized our anti-FCGBP polyclonal antibody (HPA003564) for IHC on FFPE-processed human tumor tissues.
+- This study utilized our anti-FCGBP polyclonal antibody (HPA003564) in IHC on FFPE-processed human tumor tissues.